rafaelcgama/restore-uber/README.md

 * **Remove all employees working in the capacity of a driver/motorista (portuguese)**
 * **Remove all employees working for Uber Eats and Uber Freight, UberAir, UberAIR / UberElevate and Uber Works**

 After cleaning the data, I was left with 764 employees (779 using [pandas](https://pandas.pydata.org/)) from San Francisco and 585 employees for São Paulo (692 using pandas).
 The discrepancy between the results using my script and pandas got me a little intrigued but I decided to investigate that at a later time.
-Then, my next step was to develop a [email conscructor](email_factory/email_factory.py) that would return two emails per name, one in each format.
+Then, my next step was to develop a [email conscructor](email_factory/email_factory.py) that would return 6 emails per name, one in each format.